SRIHITAKOTT1213/TeamBaddies/_posts/2023-01-24-RebeccaNotes.md

 ## Taking into Account for our Group:
 - details = everything!
+- ^ for example, explain the exact purpose of every page (ex: ISPE page is to help kids keep track of their workouts/grades and to ensure they get the credit for the class)
 - include lots of visuals
+- for example, this team included visuals on their scrum board and process, so we can show our agile manifesto and scrum board
-- make a specific plan of how we are going to accomplish our project on time
+- can make a specific plan of how we are going to accomplish our project on time